orgmir/luisramos.dev/src/content/2021-07-02-marrying-KMM-swift-sourcery/index.md

 }
 ```

 For iOS I wrote a template that creates an extension to `SwiftUI.Color` with the theme colors.
-Now everytime you add a new color in the `Theme` object, you automatically get the extensions in Swift.
+Now every time you add a new color in the `Theme` object, you automatically get the extensions in Swift.
 We end up with a file like:

 ```swift
 import SwiftUI